aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/documentpartsavingargs/documentpartstream/_index.md

 ### Remarks

-This property allows you to save document parts to streams instead of files during HTML export.The default value is `null`.
-When this property is `null`, the document part will be saved to a file specified in the [`DocumentPartFileName`](../documentpartfilename) property.When saving to a stream in HTML format is requested by [`Save`](../../../aspose.words/document/save) or [`Save`](../../../aspose.words/document/save) and first document part is about to be saved, Aspose.Words suggests here the main output stream initially passed by the caller.When saving to EPUB format that is a container format based on HTML, `DocumentPartStream` cannot be specified because all subsidiary parts will be encapsulated into a single output package.
+This property allows you to save document parts to streams instead of files during HTML export.

+The default value is `null`.
+When this property is `null`, the document part will be saved to a file specified in the [`DocumentPartFileName`](../documentpartfilename) property.

+When saving to a stream in HTML format is requested by [`Save`](../../../aspose.words/document/save) or [`Save`](../../../aspose.words/document/save) and first document part is about to be saved, Aspose.Words suggests here the main output stream initially passed by the caller.

+When saving to EPUB format that is a container format based on HTML, `DocumentPartStream` cannot be specified because all subsidiary parts will be encapsulated into a single output package.

 ### Examples